dwolter/BamBirds/README.md

 ### With AngryBirds

-1. Open this url in Chrome: [chrome.angrybirds.com](http://chrome.angrybirds.com)
+1. Open this url in Chromium: [chrome.angrybirds.com](http://chrome.angrybirds.com)

 	Make sure [System is correctly configured](game/README.md#setup).
 You have to select *SD* mode of the Angry Birds game, otherwise the Agent won't